Although a berry cobbler can be made with many kinds of berries, my all-time favorite is with boysenberries. I am absolutely wild about boysenberries.

 When I discovered boysenberries at Bristol Farms a few days ago I jumped for joy, greedily grabbing six boxes.
 Thankfully the produce guy knew me.
 He just laughed as I stood there with an open container, stuffing them in my mouth exclaiming “I can’t believe you have boysenberries”!
 Curious shoppers figured they must be special and started picking up boxes.
 The limited supply quickly dwindled.

 My life-long love affair with boysenberries started as a kid.
 My dad is a Pastor and his first church was the little white Church of Reflection at Knott’s Berry Farm.
 Walter Knott agreed to him using the church for his growing congregation if he would hold services for employees on Sunday.
 I practically grew up on Knott’s Berry Farm.
+The Real Knott’s, not the amusement park.
 The memories are very special.